bencam/linux-server-configuration/README.md

 ### Set up the database schema and populate the database
-1. While in the /var/www/nuevoMexico/nuevoMexico/ directory, run `sudo python database_setup.py`
+1. While in the /var/www/nuevoMexico/nuevoMexico/ directory, activate the virtualenv by running `. venv/bin/activate`

+1. Run `python database_setup.py`

-1. Then run `sudo python populator.py`
+1. Then run `python populator.py`

 1. Resart Apache again: `sudo service apache2 restart`

-1. Now open up a browser and check to make sure the app is working by going to http://184.73.140.177 or http://ec2-184-73-140-177.compute-1.amazonaws.com
+1. Now open up a browser and check to make sure the app is working by going to http://XX.XX.XX.XX or http://ec2-XX-XX-XX-XX.compute-1.amazonaws.com

 ## 5. A few helpful commands to know